treycole/notes.treycole.me/content/Blog/My website making experience 💻.md

 export type SharedLayout = Pick<FullPageLayout, "head" | "nav" | "header" | "footer" | "afterBody">
 ```

-What if I want to use the color scheme of the webpage while still picking which colors to use?
+What if I want to change the color scheme of the webpage?
 For this we need to make add the `css` to the `quarts/styles/custom.scss`.
 To make the colors match my homepage, I added

 ```scss
 nav.links-header {